makerdiary/python-keyboard/README.md

 matrix = CMatrix()
 ```

+The module is included in the firmware `firmware/circuitpython-6.0.0-alpha.1-m60-20200720.uf2`.
+Make sure the firmware is used when using the C module.
+If you are interested, you can build it from [circuitpython/tree/m60](https://github.com/xiongyihui/circuitpython/tree/m60).

 ## Todo
 - [ ] add macro
 - [ ] add system keys and cosumer keys